 Hyperion is Genre Savvy here.
 Their robots are explicitly forbidden to "develop self awareness" via speakers, and are tested for it:

 Speaker Voice: A crying baby.
 A dying puppy.
 If any of those words elicited a emotional response, please report to your supervisor for summary destruction.

 Played straight in one sidequest which involves repeatedly installing an AI core from a destroyed Loader into various robot bodies, which promptly attempt to murder you each time.
 Eventually, frustrated with its failure, the AI gives up its attempts to kill you... and asks you to install it in a shield or gun so it can help you kill others instead.

 In another sidequest, a malfunctioning Hyperion loader desires to become human.
 Its plan to become human, unfortunately, consists of asking you to find it clothes and then bandit body parts to wear, since humans have lots of clothes and limbs.
-Naturally, this being Pandora, it concludes that humans kill other humans more than anything, and it tries to kill you.
+Then it realizes that this is Pandora, and a vital part of being human on Pandora is killing other humans, so it tries to kill you.
 Subverted; after you shoot it a bunch, it realizes it is feeling pain, concludes that it must now be human since humans feel pain, and happily stops attacking you.